CFANS Study Abroad Grants

 - Regardless of what type of goal(s) you are focusing on, explain how your goal(s) enhance your intellectual learning.

-Please be thoughtful in the presentation and quality of your essay, in terms of grammar, style, and attention to detail.
+Please be thoughtful in the presentation and quality of your essay responses in terms of grammar, style, and attention to detail.

-- Tweet or post 3 times per week about your experience to @CFANS_Global and CFANS Global Facebook page during you time abroad or upon your return and attend the CFANS Global Engagement Fair.
+- Tweet or post 3 times per week about your experience to @CFANS_Global and CFANS Global Facebook page during you time abroad or upon your return and attend our Global Engagement Fair.